calgary dui lawyer

-It is not unusual for persons charged with both impaired driving and driving over the legal limit (Over 80) to think they are the same offences and maybe even that proof of one means they will be found guilty of the other.
+It is not unusual for persons charged with both impaired driving and driving at the legal limit ("at 80") to think they are the same offences and maybe even that proof of one means they will be found guilty of the other.
 They are not the same.

 What is the Legal blood-alcohol (BAC) limit in Canada?

-The legal limit for operating a motor vehicle with alcohol in the blood is .08 or 80 milligrams of alcohol in 100 milliliters of blood.
-Any value “over 80” is illegal according to the Criminal Code of Canada.
+The legal limit for operating a motor vehicle with alcohol in the blood is .08 or 80 milligrams of alcohol in 100 millilitres of blood.
+Any value “at 80” is illegal according to the Criminal Code of Canada.

 How do the police test blood alcohol?

 In Canada, blood alcohol is usually tested when the police take a breath sample, but can also be determined via the collection of blood.
 In Canada, an accused usually does not have the choice as to whether to provide breath or blood; rather, the police make the demand at the time of the investigation.
 In Canada, the default position is a “breath sample”.
 This is so because taking a breath sample does not represent the same level of interference with the accused’s bodily integrity as the taking of blood.

 What is the difference between Impaired driving and At 80?